meet your city council

 Rhonda Logan

-Councilwoman Rhonda Logan was elected to the Memphis City Council on November 14, 2019.
+Councilwoman Rhonda Logan was elected to the Memphis City Council on November 14, 2019, and re-elected in 2023.
 Councilwoman Logan serves as the Director of Operations for Breath of Life Christian Center, where she has also held the position of Community Engagement Officer.
 Before leading the Breath of Life staff, Logan was the Executive Director of Raleigh Community Development Corporation.
 During her tenure, she spearheaded innovative solutions by building strong, equitable and sustainable communities through education, engagement, and collaboration.

-Councilwoman Logan serves as the Chair of the Public Safety and Homeland Security Committee and Vice Chair of the Housing and Community Development Committee.
-She serves as the Council Liaison for the Civilian Law Enforcement Review Board (CLERB) and the Memphis Housing Authority Board.
+Councilwoman Logan serves as the Chair of the Housing and Community Development Committee and Vice Chair of the Libraries and Neighborhood Improvement Committee.
+She serves as Council Liaison for the Memphis Metropolitan Land Bank Authority (MMLB) and the Memphis Housing Authority Board.

 District 2